editor-rs/vscode-rust/doc/cargo_command_execution.md

 By default, it is `null`.

-## Current Working Directory Determination
+## Finding Out Cargo.toml

+Before executing the command the extension should find out what `Cargo.toml` to use.

-The extension executes a cargo command in some directory.
-To find out which directory the extension should use, the extension uses the following algorithm:
+To find out what `Cargo.toml` to use, the extension uses the following algorithm:

 * Try making out the current working directory from the active text editor